Sustainability and Systems Building

 The sustainability rubrics were developed to help state and local education agencies assess the sustainability of a specific priority reform—a body of work that an agency is undertaking to achieve priority goals for student outcomes.
 The rubric covers 19 elements of sustainability and what characterizes “inadequate” to “exemplary” for each element.

 This set of resources was designed to help states as they plan to sustain their state longitudinal data systems (SLDSs).
-Each resource is built upon a four-part framework for sustainability: stakeholder support, ensuring widespread use, financial support, and return on investment.
+Each resource is built on a four-part framework for sustainability: stakeholder support, ensuring widespread use, financial support, and return on investment.
 The self-assessment tool is meant to provide states with a reflective process for identifying areas of strength and areas in need of improvement, as well as short- and long-term goals.
 The planning guide offers practical suggestions and resources for each step in the process of maintaining a sustainable SLDS.
 The toolkit offers additional resources and best practices.

 Sustainability Self-Assessment Workbook and Sustainability Self-Assessment Workbook for Local Educational Agencies (U.S. Department of Education Reform Support Network, 2015).